asand3r/Get-WsusReport/README.md

 # Get-WsusReport
-It's PowerShell cmdlet which can generates a report from corporate WSUS server about needed updates count of it's host groups.
+It's PowerShell cmdlet which can generates a report from WSUS server about needed updates count of it's host groups.
 It can show the report in format for using with zabbix_sender utility too.
 If you have any remark, contact me with Telegram @asand3r.
 Current stable verson: